riedlma/SECOS/README.md

 ```

-## Training new language
+## Training Candidate for New Language
+In order to train candidates for a new language, a distributional thesaurus (DT) is required.
+The DT is a file of 3 tab separated columns with two words and their similarity score.
+The file needs to be ordered by the first word and the similarity score in descending ordering.
+The DT is generated using JoBimText (www.jobimtext.org) using only neighboring words by using the Trigram holing operation.
+Using such a DT the candidates can easily be generated with the following command:

 ```
 cat dt | python generateDecompoundCandidates.py > dt_candidates
 ```

-The DT is a file of 3 tab separated columns with two words and their similarity score.
-The file needs to be ordered by the first word and the similarity score in descending ordering.
-The DT is generated using JoBimText (www.jobimtext.org) using only neighboring words by using the Trigram holing operation.

 ## Evaluation